cibilex/new-tutorials/test.md

 Please take a time and think about why this example throws error.

-Before the solution,let's memorize our knowladge about js module resolution is working.Let's explain the logic of below function:
+Before the solution,let's memorize our knowledge about js module resolution is working.Let's explain the logic of below function:

 ```ts
 export const getAlbum = async (id: number): Promise<FormattedAlbum> => {